 When a Maryland couple is undergoing a divorce and a child is involved, the best interest of the child will be a paramount concern.
-Not only can divorce take its toll on parents, but custody disputes and other aspects of a separation can affect children negatively.
+Not only can divorce take its toll on parents, but custody disputes and other aspects of separation can affect children negatively.
 Indeed, one recent study showed that children — especially boys — have a higher propensity for obesity if their parents are divorced.

 The study, which was conducted by researchers in Europe, revealed that children of divorced parents had a 50 percent higher likelihood of being overweight.
 Even more, the children of divorced parents were more likely to be overweight than the children of parents that were never married.
 Even after researchers adjusted the figures to account for other popular child obesity contributors — like lack of education in parents — children whose parents were divorced still had a higher likelihood of being overweight.